panda3d/panda3d-docs/pipeline/converting-from-blender.rst

 Option 3: Exporting to Egg
 --------------------------

-There is a community-provided plug-in called YABEE, which adds an option to the Blender GUI for exporting :ref:`egg-files`.
-However, this plug-in only works with Blender 2.5x, 2.6x and 2.7x.
+There is a community-provided Blender add-on called YABEE, which adds an option to the Blender GUI for exporting :ref:`egg-files`.
+This is considered the most mature and stable add-on for Blender, however, it only works with Blender 2.5x, 2.6x and 2.7x.
 It does not work with newer versions, and as such is no longer recommended.

 If you are using one of these older versions of Blender, however, this plug-in may still be useful to you: